saligrama/securescope/README.md

 Securescope is an autograder base Docker image for Gradescope with improved security.

+**TLDR: Securescope is a drop-in replacement for your existing base Docker image with optional security features.
+To start using Securescope, just inherit from our image on Docker Hub.**

 > The following documentation assumes familiarity with Gradescope's autograder flow and requirements.
 For more information, please refer to [Gradescope's autograder documentation](https://gradescope-autograders.readthedocs.io/en/latest/manual_docker/).

 ## Motivation